knohitch/clickveed/COOLIFY_DEPLOYMENT_GUIDE.md

 Important fixes have been applied to resolve previous deployment issues:

+1. **Dockerfile Base Image**: Migrated from Alpine Linux to Debian Linux (node:18-slim) to resolve OpenSSL compatibility issues
-1. **Dockerfile SSL Library Installation**: Updated to install `libssl3` in both build and runtime stages to resolve OpenSSL compatibility issues
+2. **Dockerfile SSL Library Installation**: Updated to install `libssl1.1` in both build and runtime stages to ensure Prisma compatibility
-2. **Prisma Binary Targets**: Verified correct configuration for Alpine Linux compatibility with OpenSSL 3.0.x
+3. **Prisma Binary Targets**: Verified correct configuration for Debian Linux compatibility
-3. **Startup Script**: Confirmed `startup.sh` exists and has proper permissions
+4. **Startup Script**: Confirmed `startup.sh` exists and has proper permissions
-4. **NODE_ENV Configuration**: Fixed NODE_ENV by using `npm install` instead of `npm ci` to ensure devDependencies are installed
+5. **NODE_ENV Configuration**: Fixed NODE_ENV by using `npm install` instead of `npm ci` to ensure devDependencies are installed

 ## Deployment Steps